Ankle Sprain Protocol

 Here is one of the stretches you need to be doing on a daily basis:

-• As you do this, add ice, (a couple of hands full at a time), and add more when the ice melts.
+• As you do this, add ice (a couple of hands full at a time), and add more when the ice melts.
 Repeat this step until the ice stops melting (about 15-20 minutes.)
 Your leg/calf/foot should be pretty numb by then.

-There is no time limit–your body will decide how quickly your calf/heel cord will release.
+There is no time limit – your body will decide how quickly your calf/heel cord will release.

 • When you’re done with this release, put your running shoe on and roll your ankle to the outside.
-Follow the same protocol as you did with the heel cord. n
+Follow the same protocol as you did with the heel cord.

-• When you’re done with that, do the same to the inside of the foot.
+• After completing to one side, do the same to the inside of the foot.

 This stretch is gradually releasing the muscle and fascia that attach to the ankle because almost always they are the problem and the ankle is the symptom!